cdk-entest/rds-failover-demo/README.md

 ## Introduction

 - launch a RDS database instance
-- test connector with credentials from secret manager
+- test connector with credentials from secret manager or config.json
 - read/write iops multi-thread
 - launch a multi-az db and check failover handle